ENG517/Procedure/Chowdhurynn/p-V_2_kardiacapp-review-health-summarys.md

 - **Medical Information:** Your current medication list and recent doctor's notes, as these can provide valuable context during your telehealth appointment.

-## Accessing Your Kardia Health Summary
+## Accessing your Kardia health summary

 1. Open the Kardia app.
 2. Tap the `History` tab at the bottom of the screen.